The Ultimate Guide to a Successful Headshots Photoshoot

 Corporate Headshots NYC: Group & Team Sessions

 A corporate headshots photoshoot for 10 to 200 people starts long before anyone sits in front of the camera.
 Planning for a corporate client involves understanding their professional needs and how the headshots will be used for branding, marketing, or professional profiles.
 We coordinate with HR or employer brand teams on wardrobe guidelines, email templates for scheduling, and calendar slots so people know exactly when to show up.
 For wardrobe, we encourage subjects to wear solid colors to help maintain focus on their face during the headshot session.
+When selecting outfits, consider colour theory and how your wardrobe coordinates with your hair colour—these choices can enhance the visual appeal and professionalism of your headshots.
+Paying attention to small details like outfit, jewelry, or hair before the shoot can make a significant difference in the final images.
+After choosing wardrobe and background, remember that neutral tones are often safe bets for corporate settings, but don't shy away from adding a pop of colour that represents your personal or company brand.
 On shoot day, we set up a sign-in flow near the shooting area.
 Each person gets 5 to 10 minutes depending on the brief.
 That includes a quick wardrobe check, a few test frames, and the real shots.

 Setup depends on the space.
 Conference rooms work well for controlled lighting.
 Open areas near windows give us natural light to mix with flash.
 We bring seamless paper or use office walls depending on brand direction.
 Power needs are minimal.
 We carry battery packs as backup.
 If the original room falls through, we adapt fast.